-Commented [A75]: Consistency Analysis, Table 2-1, 2019a, mandatory
+Commented [A89]: Consistency Analysis, Table 2-1, 2019a, mandatory

-- k.
-Operation and maintenance of any system of dikes, ditches, drains, or other facilities existing on September 8, 1975, which were created, developed or utilized primarily as a part of an agricultural drainage or diking system; - 1.
+- i.
+Operation, maintenance, or construction of canals, waterways, drains, reservoirs, or other facilities that now exist or are hereafter created or developed as a part of an irrigation system; - j.
+The marking of property lines or corners on state-owned lands, when such marking does not significantly interfere with normal public use of the surface of the water; - k.
+Operation and maintenance of any system of dikes, ditches, drains, or other facilities existing on September 8, 1975, which were created, developed or utilized primarily as a part of an a gricultural drainage or diking system; - 1.
 Any project with a certification from the governor pursuant to Chapter 80.50 RCW; - m.
-Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under the Act and this program; - n.
-The process of removing or controlling aquatic noxious weeds, as defined in RCW 17.26.020, through the use of an herbicide or other treatment methods applicable to weed control that are recommended by a final environmental impact statement published by the Washington Department of Agriculture or Ecology jointly with other state agencies under Chapter 43.21C RCW; - o.
+Site exploration and investigation a ctivities that are prerequisite to preparation of an application for development authorization under the Act and this program; - n.
+The process of removing or controlling a quatic noxious weeds, as defined in RCW 17.26.020, through the use of an herbicide or other treatment methods applicable to weed control that are recommended by a final environmental impact statement published by the Washington Department of Agriculture or Ecology jointly with other state a geneies under Chapter $43.21 \, \text{CRCW}$; - o.
 Watershed restoration projects as defined at WAC 193-27-040(2)(o).
 Kitsap County shall review watershed restoration projects for consistency with this program in an expeditious manner and shall issue its decision along with any conditions within forty-five days of receiving all materials necessary to review the request for exemption from the applicant.
 No fee may be charged for accepting and processing requests for exemption for watershed restoration projects as used in this section; - p.
-Consistent with WAC 173-27-040, Aa public or private project that is designed to improve fish or wildlife habitat or fish passage, and that conforms to the provisions of RCW 77.55.181 when all of the following apply.
-The county may not require permits or charge fees for fish inbitat enhancementsuch projects, that meet the criteria and that are reviewed and approved according to the WAC provisions cited herein: - i.
-The project has been approved in writing by WDFW: - ii.
-The project has received hydraulic project approval (HPA) from WDFW pursuant to Chapter 77.55 RCW: - iii.
-The county has determined that the project is substant ally consistent with this choreline master-program.
-The county shall make such determination in a trively manner and provide it by letter to the project proponent; and - -q.iv.
-Fish habitat enhancement projects that conform to the provision of RCW 77.55.181 are determined to be consistent with this program - q.
-The external or internal retro itting of an existing structure with the exclusive purpose of compliance with the Americans with D sabilities Act, 1900 or as amended, to otherwise provide physical access to the structure by individuals with disabilities. - 4.
-Documentation of Exemption Documentations.
+Consistent with WAC 173-27-040, Aa public or private project that is designed to improve fish or wildlife habitator fish passage, and that conforms to the provisions of RCW 77.55.181 when all of the following apply.
+The county may not require permits or charge fees for fish habitatenhancements uch projects that meet the criteria and that are reviewed and approved according to the WAC provisions citedherein: - The project has been approved in writing by WDFW; - ii.
+The project has received hydraulic project approval (HPA) from WDFW pursuant to Chapter 77.55 RCW; - iii.
+The county has determined that the project is substantially consistent with this shoreline masterprogram.
+The county shall make such determination in a timely manner and provide it by letter to the project proponent; and - -q. iv.
+Fish habitat enhancement projects that conform to the provisions of RCW 77.55.181 are determined to be consistent with this program. - The external or internal retro fitting of an existing structure with the exclusive purpose of compliance with the Americans with Disa bilities Act, 1990 or as amended, to otherwise provide physical access to the structure by individuals with disa bilities. - 4 Decumentation of Exemption Documentations.
 For any project qualifying for a permit exemption, also known as a shoreline exemption, that requires Federal Rivers and Harbors Act Section 10 permits, Federal Clean Water Act Section 404 permits, or state hydraulic project approval, a shoreline permit exemption letter must be prepared on receipt of a shoreline exemption application and minimum submittal requirements.
 The county shall also prepare shoreline permit exemption letters for other types of exempt, generally for activities at or below the OHWM, including but not limited to single-use buoys and floats.
 Permit exemption requests may be obtained through the county permit center.
-The county shall document exemptions in the permit system. - D. Conditional Use Permits, Including Administrative Conditional Use Permits. - 1.
-The purpose of a CUP is to provide flexibility in authorizing uses in a manner consistent with RCW 90.58.020.
-Accordingly, special conditions may be imposed to prevent undesirable effects of the proposed use and/or to assure consistency of the project with the Act and this program. - 2.
-CUPs shall be classified as a Type III permit under Chapter 21.04.
-Where administrative CUPs are allowed, they shall be classified as a Type II permit under Chapter 21.04.
-Unless specified otherwise in this program, the CUP criteria apply in addition to the applicable SDP criteria, and shall be combined into a single review process.
+The county shall document exemptions in the permit system

-Commented [A76]: Per County staff recommendation.
+Commented [A90]: Per County staff recommendation.